DaoAI-Robotics-Inc/daoai_camera_studio_user_manual/docs/source/getting-started/user-guide/unboxing/overview.rst

       In the DaoAI Camera Studio Box you will find:

       - DaoAI BP Small Camera

       - power supply

       Optional/as ordered:

-      - Power extension cables,
+      - Power extension cables

          available in 5m, 10m, and 20m

-      - Ethernet (CAT-6A) cables,
+      - Ethernet (CAT-6A) cables

          available in 5m, 10m, and 20m

       Included in Development Kit:

          - 5m Ethernet (CAT-6A) cables

          - Calibration Board

          - Mount of choice(Stationary Mount or On-Arm Mount)

          - Tripod Adapter

       Mounting accessories included in development kit or ordered separately.

    .. tab:: BP MEDIUM